 See recipe card for quantities.

 - No pork?
-Go all-chorizo or use chicken.
+Go all-chorizo, or use chicken thighs.

 - No sitaw?
-Use green beans (reduce cook time).
+Use regular green beans - just reduce cooking time.

 How to Cook Adobong Sitaw with Chorizo